nushackers/code-nus/app/pages/faq.md

 ### How do I learn git?

-GitHub has a great tutorial on git - [try.github.io](https://try.github.io/) - give it a try!
+GitHub has a great tutorial on git - [give it a try!](https://try.github.io/)

 ### What's a pull request?